Career & Finances | COVID-19 | Critical Concepts | Hospitals

 • Code black in hospitals is becoming a new emergency-level status, but what does it mean?

-• Typically, this is a status that is declared by a hospital bed manager and is only called when certain criteria are met.
+• Typically, this status is declared by a hospital bed manager and is only called when certain criteria are met.

 • In most cases, code black in hospitals serves as a last resort to preserve resource allocation.